 Hatsune cultivar shown to the left.
 (My personal favorite!)

 Yakuri to the right.

-Dale has been producing his own hand-built, one-of-a-kind stoneware bonsai pottery for 12 years now and in 2001 won 2nd place (modern category) in the National Bonsai Foundation's First North American Bonsai Pot Competition.
+Dale produced his own hand-built, one-of-a-kind stoneware bonsai pottery and in 2001 won 2nd place (modern category) in the National Bonsai Foundation's First North American Bonsai Pot Competition.